FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Played %s times=%s is the number of times this puzzle has been played.
 Appears in the box on the right-hand side the "Training" page (http://lichess.org/training/) after you have succeeded at or failed the puzzle.

-Win rate: %s=%s is the percentage rate at which this puzzle was won.
-Appears in the box on the right-hand side of the "Training" page (http://lichess.org/training/) after you have succeeded or failed at the puzzle.

-From game %s=%s is the name of the game.
-Appears in the box on the right-hand side of the "Training" page (http://lichess.org/training/) after you have succeeded or failed at the puzzle.

 Start training=Clicking this takes you to a new puzzle.
 Only happens for links to individual puzzles, e.g. http://lichess.org/training/6958.
 Appears as a button underneath the box on the right hand side after you have succeeded or failed at the puzzle.
 "Training" should be translated as a verb, or as "[the process of] training" for this sentence.

 Continue training=Clicking this takes you to a new puzzle.
 Appears as a button underneath the box on the right hand side of the "Training" page (http://lichess.org/training/) after you have succeeded or failed at the puzzle.
 "Training" should be translated as a verb, or as "[the process of] training" for this sentence.